Arian-Space/Artificial-Intelligence-Resources-New/README.md

 # Artificial Intelligence Resources New (About this repository)
 Welcome to the Artificial-Intelligence-Resources-New repository!
 This repository is dedicated to providing a comprehensive collection of resources related to Artificial Intelligence (AI) and the databases crucial for AI research and development.
 Whether you are a beginner looking to dive into the world of AI or an experienced practitioner seeking advanced datasets, this repository aims to be a valuable resource for you.

-# Logic Gate Neurons: Learning in Action
-In this project, I used Python to create a simple artificial neural network, focusing on perceptrons, to simulate basic logic gates such as AND, OR, and XOR.
-The perceptron is the simplest type of neural network, with a single layer of neurons that perform binary classification based on a linear decision boundary.

-The project aimed to demonstrate how perceptrons can be trained to mimic the behavior of these gates by adjusting their weights and bias through a supervised learning algorithm.
-For each gate, I defined input and expected output pairs, then trained the perceptron to learn the correct mapping.
-The perceptron successfully learned the AND, OR gates, showcasing its ability to model linearly separable problems.

-However, a key part of the project was exploring the limitations of the perceptron.
-While it can easily simulate simple logic gates, it fails to model the XOR gate due to the non-linearly separable nature of its output.
-This led to a discussion on the need for multi-layer networks (such as multi-layer perceptrons or deep neural networks) to handle more complex decision boundaries.

 # Adaptive Rock Paper Scissors Game against AI using Deep Q-Learning
 This project focuses on building an intelligent agent capable of playing and adapting to the classic game of Rock Paper Scissors in real-time using Deep Q-Learning, a reinforcement learning technique.
 The goal was to create an AI that could not only play against a human opponent but also learn and adjust its strategy based on the player's behavior over time.